 Do you like the idea of hiking but are worried about how long it will take you to adjust?
 You’re not alone!
 Many people are hesitant to start hiking because they aren’t sure how their bodies will react.

 Hiker legs or trail legs as they are better known are earned through hard trail miles.
 For many, this can be from four to eight weeks before they begin to fully toughen up to the physical abuse as more muscle fibers are recruited to help manage the consistent strenuous efforts.

 Typically when you get your trail legs you will find increased appetite, which could tie into growth in hiker hunger, along with toughening of feet and lessening of blisters, and much faster hiking speeds.

 Getting to the point where you have more reliable legs, calves, and glutes is important as you are putting in a massive effort in the lower part of your body, and you want to limit injury chances while building that needed stamina so then, how long does it take to get trail legs?

 For those who are starting out without a lot of real longer hikes in preparation, this can take a month(s), for others who hike semi-frequently or more frequently this will occur over the first few weeks.
-Much of this comes down to your leg muscles to get back to full muscle use.
+Much of this comes down to your leg muscles returning to full muscle use.

-For most of us, we don’t use much of the muscles in our legs in our day-to-day jobs, regardless of walking “10,000 steps” or similar you aren’t using stabilizers, for example, the big glute work has declined with the use of elevators and skipping stairs.
+Most of us don’t use much of the muscles in our legs in our day-to-day jobs, regardless of walking “10,000 steps” or similar you aren’t using stabilizers, for example, the big glute work has declined with the use of elevators and skipping stairs.

 What’s interesting is during this period is when many of the big leg injuries occur delaying or worse, ending, some thru-hike attempts before they ever get going.